vieuxio/example-chat-vanilla/README.md

-# vchat example with Google Closure Library.
+# Vieux example with Google Closure Library

-This project implements an example application with Vieux architecture.
+This project implements an example chat application with Vieux architecture.
+It demonstrates how a complex, stateful application should be built.

 ## Install